MENU

 • Bioactive peptides for pharmaceutical and cosmeceutical applications.

-• Peptide-based diagnostics in immune mediated diseases.
+• Peptide-based diagnostics for immune-mediated diseases.

 • Surface plasmon resonance for label-free analysis of biomolecular interactions.